 - peanuts (to garnish)

-- 1/2 cup fresh herbs.
-Go a bit wild with them - make it your signature dish by throwing in any and all of the following herbs that you have: basil, parsley, coriander, oregano
+- ¼ cup cilantro/coriander, fresh (Or other fresh herbs: go a bit wild with them - make it your signature dish by throwing in any and all of the following herbs that you have: basil, parsley, coriander, oregano

 - Peel and the chop the sweet potatoes into cubes.